microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

 ## What is Image Featurization

-Image featurization is the process by which given an image as input, a numeric vector (aka feature vector) that represents key characteristics (features) of that image is produced.
-The extraction of the features is done via an image featurizer that uses a pretrained Deep Neural Net model.
+Image featurization is the process that takes an image as input and produces a numeric vector (aka feature vector) that represents key characteristics (features) of that image.
+The features are extracted with an image-featurizing transform that uses a pretrained Deep Neural Net model.

-Image featurization here is accomplished by using sophisticated DNN (Deep Neural Net) models that had already been pretrained on millions of images.
-As of this writing, we support 4 types of image featurization pretrained models:
+Image featurization here is accomplished by using sophisticated DNN (Deep Neural Net) models that have already been pretrained on millions of images.
+Currently, we support four types of image featurization pretrained models:
 1. Resnet-18
-1. Resnet-50
+2. Resnet-50
-1. Resnet-110
+3. Resnet-110
-1. Alexnet
+4. Alexnet

 Each model has its own set of strengths and weaknesses.
-The user will need to try each of these models on which would fit best in their scenario.
+The user can experiment with each of these models to decide which of them best handles their scenario.

 The sample code here shows how to use these models.

 ## How can Image Featurization be used

-We showcase 2 common usage scenarios of the pretrained image featurization model.
+We showcase two common usage scenarios for the pretrained image featurization model:
-1. **Finding similar images**: Say you had a catalog of images.
-Then, given an input image, find out all the images in the catalog that are most similar to the given image.
-This scenario is the most straightforward scenario but may not be relevant to all scenarios.
+1. **Find similar images**: Compare a specified image to a catalogue of images to determine which of the images in the catalog are similar to the image provided.

-2. **Training a custom model**: This scenario is especially useful when there's need to train an image analytics model that is very specific to some problem domain.
+2. **Train a custom model**: This scenario is especially useful when there's need to train an image analytics model that is very specific to a particular problem domain.
 In such a scenario, the feature vector from training images is used to train another machine learning model.

 The code used to get a feature vector, given one or more images, is typically as follows: